jlcalderon/project-2/README.md

 Special thanks to Anees Azes, Brock Erht and Cyrus Hanson for their contributions to this project.
 If you would like to contribute like them, feel free to do so, please knos that any contribution will be check and verify before to add it to the production app environment. you can `fork` and `clone` this repository make your changes `push to your branch` and make a `pull request` to compare your code and the main branch across forks and put your changes/additions/corrections on this project.

 ## Database_Structure
-Before to start contributing take a moment to see the app database structure:
+Before to start contributing take a moment to analyze the app database structure:

 <iframe width="560" height="315" src='https://dbdiagram.io/embed/5f8f1aa53a78976d7b78710f'> </iframe>